-Your front upper control arms use Moog part number (ES2848LT) as the upper ball joints.
+Your front upper control arms use Moog part number (ES2848LT) or (ES437L for '22 models) as the upper ball joints.
 (Remember, both upper and lower ball joints are LEFT HAND THREAD).
-To adjust for proper camber, start with screwing the upper ball joint all the way in, then 3 turns out" (If you are running portals, start with 5 turns out).
+To adjust for proper camber, start with screwing the upper ball joint all the way in, then 3 turns out".
 Once you finish installation, you may need to adjust this upper ball joint either out or in to obtain desired camber depending on your shocks and other components.